11 children, several South Korean, die in bus crash in China

 China's state news agency, Xinhua, reported that one of the Chinese victims had a South Korean identity card.

-Beijing does not release statistics on the total number of accidents each year, but the World Health Organisation estimated in 2013 that around 250,000 people were killed on China's roads that year.
+Beijing does not release statistics on the total number of accidents each year, but the World Health Organization estimated in 2013 that around 250,000 people were killed on China's roads that year.

 Beijing has vowed to clamp down on dangerous driving, but the rapid growth in car ownership and relatively lax checks on driving ability have made difficult to curb the number of accidents, especially on rural roads.